-NEW YORK, May 31, 2024 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX), today announced presentations highlighting study designs for post-marketing studies being undertaken for BRIUMVI[®] (ublituximab-xiiy) in patients with relapsing forms of multiple sclerosis (RMS), at the 2024 Consortium of Multiple Sclerosis Centers (CMSC) annual meeting.
-Presentations are now public and can be viewed using the below links.
+NEW YORK, Sept.
+18, 2024 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX), today presented updated data from the ENHANCE Phase 3b trial evaluating BRIUMVI® (ublituximab-xiiy) in patients with relapsing forms of multiple sclerosis (RMS), at the 2024 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) annual meeting.
+Highlights from the presentation are outlined below.